fatmingwang/FM79979/Doc/WASM VS tools/readme.txt

 git pull

+use latest-upstream with
+emsdk install latest-upstream
+emsdk activate latest-upstream

+or latest

 # Download and install the latest SDK tools.
 emsdk install latest
 # Make the "latest" SDK "active" for the current user. (writes ~/.emscripten file)